 Main Monuments#

-Erechtheion Temple with the famous Caryatid porch — six female figures serving as columns.
-(The originals are in the Acropolis Museum.)
+Erechtheion The temple with the famous Caryatid porch — six female figures serving as columns.
+The ones up here are copies; the originals are safely in the Acropolis Museum.
+Still beautiful, still worth your attention.

 Odeon of Herodes Atticus Roman-era theater still used for performances today.
-Visible from above; enter separately for shows.
+You can see it from above on the Acropolis but enter separately for shows.
+If there’s a performance during your visit, it’s a remarkable experience — watching live music in a 2,000-year-old theater.

 The Slopes#

-Your ticket includes the slopes (hillsides), which have additional ruins and fewer crowds.
+Your ticket includes the slopes (hillsides), which have additional ruins and significantly fewer crowds.
+If you need a breather from the main plateau, wander down here.

 How to Visit#